 - Large-scale light curtains

-The accessible laser radiation of devices in class 3B is dangerous to both the eyes and the skin.
-Looking directly into the laser beam must be avoided at all costs.
-Looking at the laser beam through a diffuse reflector is possible, as long as the minimum distance between screen and cornea is 130 mm, the maximum observation time does not exceed 10 seconds and no directed beam components can hit the eye directly.
-For the skin, class 3B devices are dangerous if the values of maximum permissible radiation are exceeded.
+The radiation emanating from a class 3B is dangerous to both the eyes and the skin.
+Avoid looking directly into the laser beam at all costs.
+Looking at the laser beam through a protective barrier is possible, provided that there is a minimum distance of five inches between screen and cornea, the maximum viewing time is less than 10 seconds, and no beam refractions can directly hit the eye.
+Class 3B devices are dangerous to the skin if you exceed the maximum permissible radiation values.

 - Cosmetic lasers